Getting Started¶

 dnf group install "Development Tools"

-dnf install python2-virtualenv cmake zlib-devel python2-six python2-devel
+dnf install python3-virtualenv cmake zlib-devel python3-pip python3-devel

 ## Run as non-root

-virtualenv -p python2 <your virtual env name>
+virtualenv -p python3 <your virtual env name>

 . <your virtual env name>/bin/activate

-pip install scons six
+pip install scons==3.1.2

-before initializing submodules.
+command before initializing the submodules.

 git clone git@github.com:simplessd/simplessd-fullsystem